LSanten/LSanten.github.io/_mms-md/INTO-PERSPECTIVE.md

 ---
 layout: default
+title: Putting world wide challenges and push for innovation into perspective
 ---
 # Putting world wide challenges and push for innovation into perspective
 1 out of 8 people don’t have electriciru on this planet.